varunteja007006/Practice/Practice MongoDB/MongoDB 02.md

 **OPERATOR $in**

-Use $in to get the documents in between the range.
+Use $in to get the documents that match the given values

 ```js
 db.users.find({ age: { $in: [53, 100] } }); // get documents between the range 53 & 100
 ```

+In MongoDB is used to select documents where the value of a field equals any value in the specified array.
+It is a versatile operator that can be used to match documents based on a variety of criteria, including matching against multiple values, matching against arrays of values, and matching against regular expressions.

 ###